ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Pull Requests

-To help validate pull requests and help make sure only code, that lived up to the following,
+To help validate pull requests and help make sure only code that:

-- Contain no warnings
+- Contains no warnings

-- Be able to build
+- Is able to build

-- Have no failing test
+- Has no failing test

-was pulled into main, the following workflow structure was setup.
+was pulled into main, the following workflow structure was set up.

 ![Illustration of github workflows for pull requests into the main branch of _Chirp!_ ](images/PullRequests.png){ width=75%}